 Following a separation or a divorce, the legal logistics surrounding the termination of the relationship, such as spousal support, child support, division of property (including the assets of business owners) are finalized through either a separation agreement or a court order.
 Although these are intended to be final, it is possible to modify an agreement or an order if your circumstances or those of your former partner have changed.

-The knowledgeable family lawyers at Arbesman Hamilton LLP have extensive experience assisting clients who are seeking post-separation and post-divorce modifications.
+The knowledgeable family lawyers at NULaw have extensive experience assisting clients who are seeking post-separation and post-divorce modifications.
 We can assist you if your financial, child care, or other life circumstances change to ensure you continue to be protected.
 We take immense pride in our client-focused approach and clear, pragmatic advice.
 We strive to build long-lasting relationships with each of our clients, and assist them during major adjustments in their lives.

 As you move forward following your separation or divorce, you may find that your circumstances have changed and the terms that finalized your split no longer work.
 Common reasons to request post-separation or post-divorce modifications include: